cwl-for-eo/cwl-101/tutorial-1/quickwin.md

 Add the `inputs` as type `string`:

-- `asset_ref`: the reference to the Landsat-8 COG file
+- `asset_href`: the reference to the Landsat-8 COG file
 - `bbox`: the area of interest expressed as a bounding box
 - `epsg`: the EPSG code used to express the bounding box coordinates